Got an idea? We’re here to help.

 Entrepreneurship Education

 We firmly believe that entrepreneurial thinking and action are becoming increasingly important for our society.
 That is why Hof University of Applied Sciences has incorporated the themes of entrepreneurship and enterprise into its mission statement.
 Entrepreneurial personal qualities such as a drive to achieve, a sense of responsibility, creativity and commitment are key skills today – whether you are self-employed as an entrepreneur or work as a manager within a company.
 The teaching of these values and content is given very high priority in Hof University of Applied Sciences’ curriculum.
+So far, most courses and events require a minimum of german language skills.
+Programms conducted in English are clearly labeled by “EN”.

 Training courses